connervieira/Predator/docs/CONFIGURE.md

         - This can be used for debugging purposes, when Predator is hard-installed, and the hardware can't easily be accessed.
         - During normal circumstances, this should be set to a a blank string in order to disable the kill plate feature.
     - `print_timings` is a boolean that determines if Predator will print timers showing how much CPU time was spent on each category of process.
+        - The timers tracked by this setting don't necessarily represent the true CPU time.
+Rather, they are intended to keep track of what processes are causing threads to delay.
+As such, they typically don't keep track of how long sub-threads take the complete, only how long it took to process those threads in the parent thread.
+        - When this value is set to `false`, Predator will no longer keep track of timers in the background.